ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-DevOps.md

   - Deprecate and Retire API Products gracefully

 ## Prologue
-This article provides sample code to implement DevOps processes described in [APIC Pub Sub Version](./APIC-Pub-Sub-Version).
+This article provides sample code to implement DevOps processes described in [Governance Models & Version Control for API Products](./APIC-Pub-Sub-Version).

 ## <a name="Pub Sub Flow"></a> Pub Sub Flow
 The goal is to implement devops processes at scale.